 Though we witnessed the initial waves of changes with the advent of online job boards in the mid-1990s, yet recruiting processes still got along.
-In the contextual sense, words like ‘digitization’ and ‘applicant tracking system’ were being used every now and then, but they held very little or average importance to the recruiters.
+In the contextual sense, there was profound use of words like ‘digitization’ and ‘applicant tracking system’.
+However, they held very little or average importance to the recruiters.
 A few of the initial recruiting software packages hadn’t been integrated and hold very little value as to the basic system spreadsheets.

 In the early 2000s, we witnessed the introduction of more progress and advanced technology into the recruiting industry.
 Some of the intellectual and smart recruiters began to get a heads up on approaching changes and took note.
 Now back to 2019 and the recruiting industry is totally a different world!